MileHacker Logo

 Hygiene Essentials

-• Bring all things for grooming and cleanliness, finding specific brands locally is difficult.
+• Bring all personal hygiene items, finding specific brands locally is difficult.

 • Include Hand sanitizer for frequent use.